Home » Engineering » electronic & communication engineering » All about Radio (wireless) broadcasting,Transmission and reception

 1.Antennas

 The reception of radio signals significantly depends on antennas.
-Such equipment picks up the electromagnetic waves that are reverted back to electrical signals, which can be run by this radio receiver.
+This equipment picks up electromagnetic waves and converts them back into electrical signals, which the radio receiver can then process.

 2.Radio Receivers

 Radio receivers used in radios and car stereos, pick specific frequencies by tuners which users can select.
-The demodulation of the signal by receiver results in restoration of original audio which can be reproduced through a speaker or head-phones.
+The receiver demodulates the signal to restore the original audio, which you can then reproduce through a speaker or headphones.

 3.Demodulation